Educator Fund Virtual Information Sessions(held via Zoom)

 No. We expect that educators, administrators and school personnel in K-12 settings will be the primary awardees.
 However, we also support those working in facilities where students receive their main education.
 This includes juvenile justice facilities, therapeutic schools and alternative schools, for instance.

 In select circumstances, faculty and staff in schools of education in colleges and universities are also eligible to apply.
 See the question on applicants from colleges and universities below.

 How will I be notified of my submission status?

 You will be notified by email when we receive your application and again when the status of your application has been determined.

 How long does it take to get a response?

-Funding decision notifications will be sent via email six to eight weeks after the application submission deadline.
+Funding decision notifications will be sent via email two to four weeks after the application submission deadline.

 Why hasn’t my project been chosen?